ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 What is a Good SAT Score for University of Northern Colorado?

-To be competitive with other University of Northern Colorado applicants, you should strive to earn between 980 and 1210 (or higher!) on the SAT.
+To be competitive with other University of Northern Colorado applicants, you should strive to score between 980 and 1210 (or higher!) on the SAT.
 At University of Northern Colorado 25% of admitted students scored higher than 1210 and 25% of scored lower than 980, but the majority of students scored somewhere in between these two numbers.The mean composite SAT score for a University of Northern Colorado student is 1096.

 On the SAT Math Section, 25% of University of Northern Colorado students scored 590 or higher and 75% of students scored 490 or higher.
 On the SAT Critical Reading section (formerly called the Verbal section), 25% of University of Northern Colorado students scored 620 or higher, and 75% scored a 490 or higher.